forestgrape/coronavirus/6_prevention_and_treatment/masks.md

 ## Personal Mask Preferences

+### Tips & Tricks
+* Carefully rounding the wire above the nose helps to reduce the airstream to the eyes.
+* Putting the masks a couple of hours to the fresh air before wearing reduces smells.
+Fabric smells can indicate volatile substances which may not be healthy to inhale (although I don't think these substance are any more hazardous than other substances we are daily exposed e.g. micro-plastic from car wires).
+* FFP1 masks of fold type and surgical masks to my experience become more comfortable with use since they loose their stiffness.
+As noted mask shouldn't be continuously over many hours; better to switch masks and [reuse the next day](#mask-reuse-and-cleaning).

 ### Current Mask Preferences
 > Currently (winter 20/21 and spring 2021)
 > * For short times (less than half an hour e.g. supermarket).
 I mainly use FFP1 masks of fold type.
 E.g. the model CX9501 (made by Jiangsu Sanfo Outdoor Products Co, Suqian, Jiangsu, China and sold for about 1$ at Migros) This model has some foam protection above the nose which reduces air into the eyes and provide comfort.
 Also behind-the-head clips supplemented.
 The masks are smelly when opened so open them ahead of the first use.
 Sometimes I also use surgical masks for day to day use.